Temporal Entropy Evolution in Stochastic and Delayed Dynamics: Effects of Gaussian noise

 If the coefficients $a_{ij}$ and $F_i$ are sufficiently regular then a fundamental solution $p$ exists.
 One such set of conditions is the following: (1) the $F_i$ are of class $C^2$ with bounded derivatives; (2) the $a_{ij}$ are of class $C^3$ and bounded with all derivatives bounded; and (3) the uniform parabolicity condition holds, {\it i.e.} there exists a strictly positive constant $\rho>0$ such that

 The uniform parabolicity condition implies that $p(t,x|x_0)>0$, and thus $P^tf(x)>0$ for every density, which implies that there can be at most one stationary density, and that if it exists then $f_*>0$.
+The steady state density $f_*(x)$ is the stationary solution of the Fokker Planck eq. (\eqref{fpeqn}):

 In this setting, asymptotic stability holds if and only if there is a stationary density $f_*$ that satisfies (\ref{ssfpeqn}).